08-05-2011 03:15 PM

 08-05-2011 05:25 PM

-I'm just a guy that has had type 2 diabetes for over 30 years
+I'm just a guy who has had type 2 diabetes for 30+ years.

 81mg Asprin once a day